Thibaut de Longeville: Career

 Since 2002, De Longeville has also been the co-producer of the international streetball tournament Quai 54, which he also co-founded, held every summer in Paris.
 Nicknamed "The French Rucker", the event has 16 international teams compete for the championship over one week-end, with live performances by Fat Joe, Ludacris and Usher.

+In 2023, he directed the documentary in 6 episodes, DJ Mehdi - Made in France.